 A morning tour of Adelaide includes the location where Colonel William Light planned the city in 1836.
 His simple blueprint – a one square mile centre surrounded by parks and open spaces – is still in evidence today.
 Leaving Adelaide mid-morning, we head to one of Australia’s most renowned wine regions – the Barossa Valley.
 We visit the historic Seppeltsfield winery, where you will enjoy a private tasting.

 We transfer to the airport for our flight to Alice Springs, capital of Australia’s ‘Red Centre’.
 A short drive includes ANZAC Hill for panoramic views of the town.
 This afternoon we visit the Old Telegraph Station, established in 1871 to relay messages between Darwin and Adelaide.
+Alice Springs is a major base of het Royal Flying Doctors Service and we’ll also visit the museum dedicated to it.
 Our hotel for two nights is the four-star Lasseters, with a pool and spa.
 Our authentic Outback dinner is at The Earth Sanctuary at the Quandong Homestead – enjoy a bush BBQ with music and entertainment, hear stories of the Aboriginal Dreamtime and relax around the camp fire before returning to the hotel.

 Early risers have the option of an unforgettable hot-air balloon ride at sunrise.
-Later this morning we visit the School of the Air and the Royal Flying Doctor Service Museum.
 This afternoon, we explore the beautiful Western MacDonnell Ranges.
 We stop at Simpsons Gap, an important spiritual site for the Arrarnta Aboriginal peoples, and finish the day walking the picturesque gorge at Standley Chasm.